zalando/skipper/readme.md

     make install
     make shortcheck

+> On Mac the tests may fail because of low max open file limit.
+Please make sure you have correct limits setup by following [these instructions](https://gist.github.com/tombigel/d503800a282fcadbee14b537735d202c).

 ##### Working from IntelliJ / GoLand

 To run or debug skipper from _IntelliJ IDEA_ or _GoLand_, you need to create this configuration: